FStarLang/FStar/INSTALL.md

 1. Bootstrap the compiler in OCaml using the instructions above

-2. Run the following commands in `src/ocaml-output`:
+2. Run the following command in `src/ocaml-output`:

-        $ make parser
-        $ make
         $ make package

 3. Test that the binary is good by expanding the archive and running